ashishdotme/ashishdotme/README.md

 - Write a script to generate client
 - Complete chapter 6 of react hooks course
 - Complete chapter 5 of react hooks course
-- Complete chapter 4 of react hooks course
+- Use hooks for notes app
 <!-- todos ends -->

 </td>